jcmartinezmori/jcmartinezmori_old.github.io/_posts/2016-01-31-read-me-now.markdown

 title: Read Me Now
 quote: I think, therefore I am.
 display_title: The Fairytale Theme
+typefix:
+   indent: true
 description: The Fairytale theme reflects Balzac in basic functionality
 date: 2016-01-31T05:53:04-05:00
 ---

-<span class = "initial">I</span> thought Balzac was a wizard's name.
+*I* thought Balzac was a wizard's name.
 So when I forked and tweaked [Cole Townsend's](@twnsndco) Balzac for Jekyll theme I named it Fairytale.
 It's a theme which is heavy on typography.
 I did little modification to the home page.
 But I took my liberty with the rest.
 Fairytale is my first theme for jekyll.
 I didn't change the layout more than was necessary since I intend the theme to reflect Balzac in functionaliy.

 ## Features
 - A few typographical eye candy